Tornado outbreak of June 7–8, 1984: Historical perspective

 The Barneveld tornado became the most recent F5/EF5 tornado to touch down at night.
 Group members prior to Barneveld included the Blackwell, Oklahoma, and Udall, Kansas, tornadoes during the 1955 Great Plains tornado outbreak; the tornado that struck downtown Lubbock, Texas, in 1970; and the Tanner and Guin, Alabama, tornadoes from the 1974 Super Outbreak.
-Later, the Birmingham tornado in April 1998, the Greensburg tornado in May 2007 and the Enderlin tornado in June 2025 also joined that group of nighttime F5/EF5 tornadoes.
+Later, the Oak Grove-Birmingham tornado in April 1998, the Greensburg tornado in May 2007 and the Enderlin tornado in June 2025 also joined that group of nighttime F5/EF5 tornadoes.